A Short History

 *Abdu’l-Baha, (1844-1921), eldest son of Baha’u’llah and His chosen successor, was known as an ambassador of peace, a champion of justice, and the leading exponent of a new Faith.
 He was awarded a knighthood by the British Mandate of Palestine for his humanitarian efforts during WWI.
 Through a series of epoch-making travels to Africa, North America and Europe,`Abdu’l-Bahá–by word and example–proclaimed with persuasiveness and force the essential principles of his Father’s religion.
 Upon his death ten thousand people–Jews, Christians, and Muslims from all denominations–gathered on Mount Carmel in the Holy Land to mourn his passing.
 Today he is embraced by more than 5 million Baha’is as the perfect Exemplar of what it means to be a Baha’i.

 In 2021 the Bahá’í community will mark the Centenary of the Ascension of ‘Abdu’l-Bahá.
 At the time of His passing His mortal remains were laid to rest within a vault of the Mausoleum of the Báb.
 It was envisaged by Shoghi Effendi that this would be a temporary arrangement.
 A Shrine was to be erected, of a character befitting the unique station of ‘Abdu’l-Bahá, at the appropriate time.
 Design concept for the Shrine of ‘Abdu’l-Baha Unveiled September 20, 2019.
-Coverage of construction work for the Shrine of ‘Abdu’l‑Baha.
+Updates on construction of Shrine of ‘Abdu’l‑Baha.